What is in this leaflet

 - lithium or lithium containing preparations (for example Lithicarb®, Priadel®)

 - potassium tablets (for example SPAN-K®, SLOW-K® or MAG-K®)

 - potassium-containing salt substitutes (for example PRESSOR-K®)

 - antacids, medicines used to treat heartburn and indigestion

-- medicines used to treat diabetes (such as insulin and sulphonylurea)
+- medicines used to treat diabetes (such as insulin, sulphonylurea and vildagliptin)

 - anti-inflammatory medicines (those that are used to relieve pain, swelling and other symptoms of inflammation, including arthritis) and include non-steroidal anti-inflammatory drugs (NSAIDs (for example Voltaren®, Indocid®) and COX-2 inhibitors (for example Celebrex).
 Taking a combination of Monopril with a thiazide diuretic (fluid tablet) and an anti-inflammatory medicine may damage your kidneys.

 - medicines that lower your immune system, such as medicines used to prevent rejection of transplant organs.

 - trimethoprim containing medicines (for example Bactrim, Septrim, Alprim) used to treat certain types of infections.

 If you are taking Monace for high blood pressure do not take any medicine (including ones bought without prescription) for appetite control, asthma, colds, coughs, hayfever or sinus problems unless you have discussed the medicine with your doctor or pharmacist.